open-contracting/standard/standard/docs/en/implementation/related_processes.md

 </tbody>
 </table>

-## Worked example
+## Worked examples
-This example will address the following scenarios:
+The following examples address two scenarios concerning how frameworks and related processes may be modelled in OCDS data:

 1. A framework agreement established for multiple buyers, published by a single publisher.
 2. A framework agreement where the OCDS data is published by multiple publishers.
 This may occur when one publisher establishes a framework agreement, and then other publishers release OCDS data representing the call-offs from this.